 “Out of 10, That’s a 9!”

 It is fascinating for Physiquipe, to be allowed into the all-important elite world of sports medicine.
-This occasion, at Liverpool Football Club, was a humbling experience, to say the least.
+This occasion, at Liverpool FC, was a humbling experience, to say the least.
 Training the medical staff on their new Piezowave 2T direct shockwave device was a pleasure too.

 An Experience To Remember